mifraser/mifraser.github.io/README.md

 # mifraser.github.io

+## How to run

-GitHub Pages website for mifraser
+GitHub Pages static website using Jekyll and the default Minima theme.

 ```
 cd mifraser.github.io